Alex Nolan

-Alex Jack Nolan (born 20 March 2003) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Sligo Rovers.
+Alex Nolan (born 20 March 2003) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Sligo Rovers.
 His previous clubs are Shelbourne, UCD, St Patrick's Athletic and Cork City.

 Career

 Youth career

-A native of Dunboyne, County Meath, Nolan began playing with local side Dunboyne before earning a move to the under 17 side of Shamrock Rovers in January 2018, remaining there until the end of the 2019 season, when he moved on to Shelbourne for two seasons in which he featured for their under 17 and under 19 teams before making his first team debut.
+A native of Dunboyne, County Meath, Nolan began playing with local side Dunboyne A.F.C. before earning a move to the under 17 side of Shamrock Rovers in January 2018.
+At the end of the 2019 season he moved to Shelbourne, spending two seasons with the club, during which he featured for their under 17 and under 19 teams before making his first team debut.

 Shelbourne

 On 28 May 2021, Nolan made his career debut at senior level, coming off the bench in injury time of Shelbourne's 4–0 win over Galway United at Tolka Park.
 He featured 3 more times off the bench that season as the club won the 2021 League of Ireland First Division to gain promotion back to the League of Ireland Premier Division.